fwestenberg/home-assistant.io/source/_integrations/devialet.markdown

 Known supported devices:

-- Phantom I Silver
+- Phantom I
-- Phantom Reactor
+- Phantom II

 ## Turning off the device

-The media player `turn off`  button and service `media_player.turn_off` will turn off the Devialet device.
-Please notice: after turning the device off from Home Assistant, the physical button on the device should be pressed in order to turn it on again.
+The media player `turn off`  button and service `media_player.turn_off` will turn off all the devices of the designated system..
+Exiting OFF mode is only possible by pressing a physical button on each device.